jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-10-commence/draft/chapter-01.md

 "Your parents seem to have it figured out."

 "They're forty-five.
-They've had practice."
+They've had, like, practice."
 I pulled back enough to see his face.
 "You're seventeen.
 You're allowed to not know."

 "I'm legally an adult now.
 Don't I have to have answers?"